 The Compensation Committee utilized the peer group to provide context for its compensation decision-making.
 The compensation paid by peer group companies to their respective executive officers does not factor into the Compensation Committee's determination of the peer group.
-After the peer group companies were selected in 2013, Pearl Meyer prepared and presented a report to the Compensation Committee summarizing the competitive data and comparisons of our executive officers to the comparable company market data utilizing publicly available data from the comparable companies and broad survey data (reflecting companies of similar size in the general and high-technology industries).
+After the peer group companies were selected in January 2017, Radford prepared and presented a report to the Compensation Committee in each of fiscal 2017 and fiscal 2018 summarizing the competitive data and comparisons of our executive officers to the companable company market data utilizing publicly available data from the comparable companies and broad survey data (reflecting companies of similar size in the general and high-technology industries).
 We use the broad survey data in conjunction with peer group data in evaluating our executive compensation practices.
-Survey data sources include the CHiPS Executive and Senior Management Total Compensation Survey.
 The Compensation Committee does not rely upon data from any individual company participating in any of these surveys in making compensation decisions and uses the general survey data as only a reference point for evaluating our executive compensation practices, as opposed to benchmarking our executive compensation practices against the general survey data.
 Each of our elements of compensation is reviewed as part of this analysis and evaluation.